 Family Encyclopedia >> Health

-The negative effects of environmental pollution common over several generations also concern the immune system .
-This conclusion was made by Paige Lawrence, Professor of Immunology and Toxicology at the University of Rochester Medical Center (USA).
-The researcher presented her research in a press release dated October 2, 2019, and it was also published in the journal iScience .
+Persistent environmental pollutants like dioxins impair the immune system over multiple generations.
+This finding comes from Paige Lawrence, Professor of Immunology and Toxicology at the University of Rochester Medical Center (USA).
+She detailed her team's work in an October 2, 2019, press release and the journal iScience.

 Related Articles: